ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-interview-advice-no-one-gives-you.md

 ---
 layout: post
-title: 'The Interviewing Advice No One Gives You'
+title: 'The Interview Advice No One Gives You'
 excerpt: I spent over a year researching better ways to take notes to remember what I read.
 Here's what I found.
 tags: